 Accounts receivable is the amount owed to a business by customers who have not yet paid.
 Many businesses bill customers by invoice, and there can be a gap of weeks or months between the time the product or service is provided and when the customer pays.
 Accounts receivable is listed on a company's balance sheet as an asset.

-Accounts receivable financing provides capital to a company based on the company's accounts receivable.
+Accounts receivable financing provides capital to a company based on its accounts receivable.
 This allows companies to get immediate access to the cash they were due to receive from customers in the future.
 Companies will often struggle while waiting for customer payments while still having to fulfill ongoing costs and taking care of unexpected business expenses.

 Companies in San Antonio won’t have to be forced to be in this situation because we can provide financing and the funds today.
-1st Commercial Credit has financial resources to help San Antonio based businesses, including nationwide and foreign businesses finance their transactions with San Antonio buyers and sellers.
-We have available unique financial solutions that help finance the supply chain that may include invoice factoring, purchase order financing and accounts payable financing programs
+1st Commercial Credit has financial resources to help San Antonio-based businesses We help nationwide and foreign businesses finance their transactions with San Antonio buyers and sellers.
+We offer unique financial solutions to finance the supply chain, including invoice factoring, purchase order financing and accounts payable financing programs.

 Selective Receivables Factoring

 Selective factoring can be a good option for businesses that need smaller amounts of capital.
-They can receive the cash flow they need without having to submit all their accounts..
-It also isn't included on the balance sheet, so it doesn't affect debt ratio.
+They can receive the cash flow they need without having to submit all their accounts.
+It also isn't included on the balance sheet, so it doesn't affect the debt ratio.